How to watch SpaceX use its historic rocket to launch 60 more Starlink satellites Friday

-The Falcon 9 rocket booster that sent NASA astronauts to the International Space Station in May gets recycled again Friday when SpaceX plans to send 60 Starlink satellites to orbit atop its column of fire.
+The Falcon 9 rocket booster that sent NASA astronauts to the International Space Station in May is scheduled to get recycled again Friday, when SpaceX plans to send 60 more Starlink satellites to orbit atop its column of fire.

 Elon Musk's trademark reusable rocket will be making its third flight when it lifts off from Florida's Kennedy Space Center at 10:57 a.m.
 PT (1:57 p.m.
 ET).
 This specific unit sent astronauts Doug Hurley and Bob Behnken to orbit in May and then launched a South Korean satellite in July.
 So far, SpaceX has managed to launch and land the same rocket up to six times.